1855 Charles Dickens

 - Disabled Means Helpless: Subverted with Maggy, who, despite being severely affected by Brain Fever, can still take care of herself.
 Played straight with Mrs. Clennam, who in spite of her forceful character is paralyzed in a wheelchair and unable to leave the upper floor of her house.

-- Domestic Abuse: Jeremiah enjoys scaring the daylights out of his wife Affery.
+- Domestic Abuse: Jeremiah enjoys scaring the daylights out of his wife Affery, in addition to choking and seizing her, leaving her a shell of herself that doesn't even dare look straight down the hallway.

 - The Dragon: Pancks is this to Casby, albeit reluctantly.